khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

   - alert
 ---

 Banners promote user awareness for new or unused features.
 Unlike [alerts](/components/alert), banners are solely for in-product marketing, conveying information about a priority feature to the user.
-Banners can be placed either inline with the content or pinned to the top of a page.
+Banners can be placed either inline with the content or at the top of a page.
 The location is flexible depending on the promotion and the context in which the promotion is taking place.

 ## Usage